Success in coding is not found in the solution, it is found in the process to get to the correct outcome.

 Non Executive Director

 finance, social enterprise and online fundraising.
-He has worked in each of these
+He has assisted local and international for-profit and for-purpose organisations across a wide range of industries.

 Non Executive Director